tensorflow/community/rfcs/20221116-enable-stochastic-rounding.md

 ## Objective

-Stochastic rounding is a rounding method that rounds a value to a nearest value with a probability dependent on the proximity, which gives an unbiased result on average.
-It has been proven that such a rounding method is critical to accuracy when it comes to low-precision quantized training, but there is no such functionality in TF, and users must implement a stochastic rounding kernel in various ways.
-This document details the process of materializing stochastic rounding in TF, and facilitates the use of stochastic rounding in quantized training.
+[Stochastic rounding](https://en.wikipedia.org/wiki/Rounding#Stochastic_rounding) is a rounding method that rounds a value to a nearest value with a probability dependent on the proximity, which gives an unbiased result on average.
+It has been proven[1](https://arxiv.org/pdf/1502.02551.pdf)[2](https://arxiv.org/pdf/1812.08011.pdf)[3](https://arxiv.org/pdf/1804.05267.pdf)[4](https://www.eecs.harvard.edu/htk/static/files/2022-hpca-zhang-mcdanel-kung.pdf) that such a rounding method is critical to accuracy when it comes to low-precision quantized training, but there is no such functionality in TF, and users must implement a stochastic rounding kernel in various ways.
+This document details an implementation of  stochastic rounding in TF that facilitates the use of stochastic rounding in quantized training.
 Below are the requirements:

 *   [P0] Enable stochastic rounding for float32/float64 to int8 on TPU and CPU
     and GPU.